We Treat the Whole Child

 A Combined Effort

-We works with different groups to provide a coordinated, multidisciplinary approach when investigating child abuse reports with Georgia authorities.
+We work with different groups to provide a coordinated, multidisciplinary approach when investigating child abuse reports with Georgia authorities.
 These include:

 - National and Georgia Law enforcement personnel